 “Oh my goodness.
 Let me say this now, I hope they hear this: I’m looking for them!
 I’m looking for Jeff and Bonnie … who sponsored me.
 Those people changed my life.
 And I am what I am today because of their sacrifice.”

-Here’s a sneak peek at the next exciting chapter in this story … coming to the blog in December!
+Here’s a sneak peek at the next exciting chapter in this story … read it now!

 Inspired to write to the child you sponsor now?
 Your words can help change a life!